 This 16th century Portuguese architecture masterpiece is classified as a national monument.
 Inscribed on the World Heritage List of UNESCO, it is regarded by many as The Monument, of Portuguese monuments.

-It is located in one of the most qualified areas of Lisbon, in a historical and monumental setting – along the river Tagus.
-It is also where the Belém Tower and the Discoveries Monument have a strong presence.
+It is located in one of the most emblematic areas of Lisbon, in a historical and monumental setting – along the river Tagus.
+Between the Monastery and the river you can also find the Empire square.
+It was from here that the Portuguese navigators departed.
+Nearby you will also find Belém Tower and the Discoveries Monument.

 Come and discover this and other treasures … from an angle never seen before: